SSLMate/certspotter/man/certspotter-metrics.md

 All metrics are gauges with a `log_id` label identifying the log the metric pertains to.
-If a metric does not pertain to a log (because certspotter has not stored the relevant state for the log yet), the log does not have a sample for that metric; use Prometheus's `absent()` function to detect this.
+If a metric does not pertain to a log (because certspotter has not stored the relevant state for the log yet), the log does not have a sample for that metric.

 certspotter\_log\_max\_sth\_size

 :   Tree size of the largest signed tree head (STH) certspotter has observed
-    from the log: the largest unverified STH, or the verified STH if there are no unverified STHs.
-Absent if certspotter has not stored an STH for the log.
+    from the log; in other words, the number of entries in the log.
+Absent if certspotter has not yet downloaded an STH from the log.

 certspotter\_log\_max\_sth\_timestamp